anhtuta/hello-go/test-testify/README.md

 ## Setup

-All commands assume that you are in `test-goland` folder
+All commands assume that you are in `test-testify` folder

-Init this module: `go mod init test-goland`
+Init this module: `go mod init test-testify`

 Install testify: `go get github.com/stretchr/testify`